markfinger/unfort/src/cyclic-dependency-graph/README.md

 cyclic-dependency-graph
 =======================

+TODO: update the documentation to reflect latest changes

 A simple state machine that handles building a cyclic directed graph from the dependencies in a codebase.

 Example usage